Raymond James

 and there may be significant lags (trade decisions don’t turn on

-a dime).
 The strength of the dollar should be helpful for the

 economies of our largest trading partners.
 However, China’s